Deafness and hearing loss

-Among children, chronic otitis media is the leading cause of hearing loss.
+Among children, chronic otitis media is a common cause of hearing loss.

 Impact of hearing loss

 One of the main impacts of hearing loss is on the individual’s ability to communicate with others.
-Spoken language development is often delayed in children with deafness.
+Spoken language development is often delayed in children with unaddressed hearing loss.

 Social and emotional impact

-Limited access to services and exclusion from communication can have a significant impact on everyday life, causing feelings of loneliness, isolation and frustration, particularly among older people with hearing loss.
+Exclusion from communication can have a significant impact on everyday life, causing feelings of loneliness, isolation, and frustration, particularly among older people with hearing loss.

-Half of all cases of hearing loss can be prevented through primary prevention.
-Some simple strategies for prevention include:
+Overall, it is suggested that half of all cases of hearing loss can be prevented through public health measures.